10 Ways To Maintain Healthy Blood Sugar Levels Effectively

 5. Keep Alcohol Consumption in Check

-A word about alcohol consumption: While it’s perfectly okay to enjoy a moderate amount of alcohol, the quantity and kind of alcohol iis key.
+A word about alcohol consumption: While it’s perfectly okay to enjoy a moderate amount of alcohol, the quantity and kind of alcohol is key.
 Excess alcohol overworks the liver and pancreas.
 At the same time, it can disrupt sleep and cause anxiety, which indirectly can raise your blood sugar.
 If you love your booze, try and keep them as pure as possible.
-High quality tequila is among the cleanest alcohols you can find.
 And avoid low quality, high sugar mixers.
 If you drink too much it can also over stimulate your appetite, causing you to eat too much and make poor diet choices.

 6. Ceylon cinnamon

-Ceylon cinnamon, or pure cinnamon, has long been praised for its medicinal benefits.
+Ceylon cinnamon, or pure cinnamon, has long been praised for its benefits to our bodies.
 It is worth noting that not all cinnamon is created equal.
 Ceylon cinnamon is a spice that comes from the bark of the Cinnamomum tree, an evergreen tree native to Sri Lanka.
 In fact, Sri Lanka’s former name was Ceyton.
 Sri Lanka, along with the Seychelles and Madagascar, produce most of the world’s pure cinnamon crop.
 Cassia cinnamon, which is most commonly found in grocery stores, comes from the Cinnamomum cassia tree.
 It is lower quality and does not contain many of the effective essential oils.

 Berberine is a bioactive substance found in the Berberis family of plants, including the Oregan grape, tree turmeric, and the barberry tree.
-It has been found in a number of studies to positively impact blood sugar.
-Researchers publishing in the journal Metabolism found that berberine was a “potent oral hypoglycemic agent” that was as effective as Metformin, a well known diabetes drug.
+It has been found in a number of studies to help maintain healthy blood sugar levels.
 It is not completely clear how it works, but researchers think that berberine impacts various human cells in the pancreas, liver, colon, and immune system and increases insulin sensitivity.

-GlucoHelp, also known as Banaba leaf, has been used in natural medicine to treat diabetes for centuries.
-It is sourced from the leaf of a tree that is in the Crape Myrtle family and found in Southeast Asia.
+GlucoHelp is sourced from the leaf of a tree that is in the Crape Myrtle family and found in Southeast Asia.
 While it has a number of health benefits, its impact on blood sugar is most notable.
 A number of bioactive compounds in the leaf including corosolic acid have been shown to increase insulin sensitivity.
-One study published in the European Journal of Pharmacology found that the compound had anti-diabetic effects in animal experiments.
-Another study published in the journal Evidence-Based Complementary and Alternative Medicine found that corosolic acid decreased blood sugar levels within one hour of taking it.

-Chromium is an essential mineral that has also been shown to play a role in insulin resistance.
+Chromium is an essential mineral that has also been shown to play a role in insulin balance.
 The mineral is tied to the action of a molecule called chromodulin, which helps insulin do its job in the body.
-One study published in the journal Diabetics Education found that chromium is beneficial to insulin regulation because of “its effects on carbohydrate, protein, and lipid metabolism.”
-The study also found that chromium levels in the blood seemed to be reduced with aging and supplementing with chromium helped to keep levels intact.
+Studies have found that chromium levels in the blood seemed to be reduced with aging and supplementing with chromium helped to keep levels intact.

-Our Top, Most Recommended Blood Sugar Reducing Supplement
+Our Top, Most Recommended Supplements To Help Maintain Healthy Blood Sugar Levels